 Hydrilla is made up of long, freely branching stems with tiny, straight or lance-shaped leaves that usually have visible teeth along the edges.
 Leaves grow in whorls of 4 to 5 along each stem.
 Tiny, white flowers appear in late summer.
 Rhizomes grow along or just below bottom sediments.
 Roots and small, fleshy tubers grow from the rhizomes.

-This grass grows in fresh waters, but has also been found in brackish waters.
-It does not need as much light as other bay grasses, so it can grow in more turbid areas.
+Grows in fresh waters, but has been found in brackish waters.
+Does not need as much light as other bay grasses, so it can grow in more turbid areas.

-Hydrilla is common in the upper Chesapeake Bay and in most freshwater tributaries.
-It is native to Africa, Australia and parts of Asia.
+Common in the upper Chesapeake Bay and in most freshwater tributaries.
+Native to Africa, Australia and parts of Asia.

 Migratory waterfowl feed on hydrilla.